ankur-gupta/async/docs/suspendables/suspendables.md

 # Suspendables
-In the previous page, we made a cooking *recipe* suspendable.
+On the previous page, we made a cooking *recipe* suspendable.
 A cooking *recipe* is analogous to a python *function* and a *suspendable recipe* is analogous to *suspendable function* in python.
 This is where programming becomes more complex than cooking.
 A *suspendable function* requires a lot more design thought than a *suspendable recipe*.